isomerpages/pmo-nccs/_public-consultation/Overview/closed-on-31-mar-2015-public-consultation-on-climate-change-and-singapore.md

 ---
-title: '[Closed on 31 Mar 2015] Public Consultation on Climate Change And Singapore'
+title: "[Closed on 31 Mar 2015] Public Consultation on Climate Change And Singapore"
 permalink: /public-consultation/public-consultation-on-climate-change-and-singapore/
 third_nav_title: Overview
 ---
 ### [CLOSED ON 31 MAR 2015] PUBLIC CONSULTATION ON CLIMATE CHANGE AND SINGAPORE

 As a party to the United Nations Framework Convention on Climate Change, Singapore is participating in ongoing negotiations towards a new global agreement on climate change by end 2015.
 Singapore is a small, low-lying island state that will benefit from global efforts to reduce emissions, and we will do our part.